markiine/TARge21_Shop/README.md

 Spaceship in main branch.
 Car in develop branch.

-Some things in develop branch in CarService file are "broken".
+Can't do migration in my Mac, have tu finish project in school computer.